quillforms/quillforms/react-docs/custom-css.md

 ## Custom CSS

 Quill Forms gives you the ability to add custom css easily.
-To add custom css, you should pass `customCSS` propery to your `formObj` prop like the following
+To add custom css, you should pass `customCSS` property to your `formObj` prop like the following
 ```js
 <Form
   formObj={